eugeneolsen/PriorityQueue.NET/README.md

 has a priority and the highest priority item in the queue is dequeued first, then the next highest priority, and so forth.
 The top priority may be defined as the highest or the lowest value.

+For a partial list of practical applications for priority queues, please see the Applications section of the Wikipedia article [Priority queues](https://en.wikipedia.org/wiki/Priority_queue#Applications).

 Many Priority Queues, including this one, are built on a Heap structure.
 In so doing, the Priority Queue can be considered as a one-step-at-a-time Heap Sort.
 Enqueuing the elements of an unsorted list and then repeatedly Dequeuing until the Priority Queue is empty yields a sorted list.

 The PriorityQueue<T> class implements the IPriorityQueue<T> interface.
 It will create a PriorityQueue of any type T that implements the IComparable interface.
 Fortunately, this includes native C# types such as int, double, and string.
 It is highly recommended that class T also implement a meaningful ToString function.

-For documentation and usage notes, please see [IPriorityQueue.md](IPriorityQueue.md).
+For documentation, examples, and usage notes, please see [IPriorityQueue.md](IPriorityQueue.md).

+#### Implementation Thought Processes
 Starting with ideas and code from Dr. James McCaffrey in a *Visual Studio Magazine* [article](https://visualstudiomagazine.com/Articles/2012/11/01/Priority-Queues-with-C.aspx?Page=1 "Priority Queues with C#"), and finding that the sample code did not always dequeue in priority order, I consulted Donald Knuth's *Sorting and Searching* (Volume 3 of